Skip to content

 Comfort Notes

 • Seasickness risk: Moderate on offshore trips.
-Teens who’ve never been offshore should take non-drowsy seasickness medication the night before.
+Teens who’ve never been offshore should take non-drowsy seasickness medication the night before and morning of.
 Ginger chews or bands help some people.
 Being on deck in fresh air and looking at the horizon reduces symptoms.

 • Age minimum: Most captains accept teens 13 and up without question on private and shared charters.
 Younger teens (11 to 12) are generally fine on private charters if parents accompany them.